Juliette Derricotte: Death

 In 1931, Derricotte died after a traffic accident outside of Dalton, Georgia.
 The car she was riding in, which was driven by another student, collided with the car of a white couple.
 Both Derricotte and the student were seriously injured.
 They received emergency treatment from white doctors but were refused admittance to the local hospital because they were black.
 They were moved to a local woman's house, where both died.
 This triggered national outrage and several investigations, including one involving the National Association for the Advancement of Colored People.

 Legacy

-Sue Bailey Thurman was inspired by Derricotte's ideas about learning and travel and established the Juliette Derricotte Scholarship.
+Sue Bailey Thurman was inspired by Derricotte's ideas and established the Juliette Derricotte Scholarship.
 The scholarship enabled African-American undergraduate women with high academic achievements to study and travel abroad.
 One of the recipients was Margaret Bush Wilson, who revived the scholarship decades later.